Photo of LuminAria at Disney's California Adventure (wide)

-LuminAria Yester California Adventure at Yesterland
+Yester California Adventure at Yesterland

 A luminaria is usually a kraft paper bag weighted down by sand and containing a lit candle.
 Rows of warmly glowing luminarias line streets, walkways, walls, and even rooftops on Christmas Eve.
 This Hispanic tradition began as a way to guide the spirit of the Christ child.

 It’s the Holiday Season here at Yester California Adventure.
-We don’t have luminarias, we have LuminAria—a Holiday Spectacular with an upper-case L and an upper-case A.
+We don’t have luminarias, we have Disney’s LuminAria—a Holiday Spectacular with an upper-case L and an upper-case A.

 LuminAria has nothing to do with luminarias.
-The official press release calls LuminAria, “a spectacular celebration of dazzling lights, low level pyrotechnics and favorite holiday music performed on the waters of Paradise Pier Lagoon.”
+The official press release calls LuminAria “a spectacular celebration of dazzling lights, low level pyrotechnics and favorite holiday music performed on the waters of Paradise Pier Lagoon.”

-Photo of LuminAria at Disney's California Adventure
+Luminaria at Disney's California Adventure

 LuminAria is a nighttime show, but the fun begins in the daytime.
-Go to the festively decorated Bay Area district of park’s Golden State section.
+Go to the festively decorated Bay Area district of the park’s Golden State section.
 Look for the giant LuminAria banners opposite the Golden Dreams rotunda.

-Photo of LuminAria at Disney's California Adventure
+Luminaria at Disney's California Adventure

 “Come on in and be a star in our holiday show.”